mlrun/mlrun/docs/feature-store/feature-store-data-ingestion.md

 (feature-store-data-ingestion)=
-# Feature store:  data ingestion
+# Ingest data using the feature store

 Learn how to ingest data into the feature store, with transformations, using the supported engines.